-A New England intra-regional Interstate, Interstate 93 serves the Boston metropolitan area, northern Massachusetts through Lawrence, the state of New Hampshire, and the Northeast Kingdom of Vermont.
+A New England intra-regional highway, Interstate 93 serves the Boston metropolitan area, northern Massachusetts through Lawrence, the state of New Hampshire, and the Northeast Kingdom of Vermont.
 The freeway provides a direct connection to Canada in conjunction with Interstate 91 north of St. Johnsbury, Vermont.

-Through the White Mountains and Franconia Notch in northern New Hampshire, Interstate 93 transitions into a parkway, with a reduced right-of-way and two and three lane sections.
-The nine-mile Franconia Notch Parkway runs between Exits 33 (U.S. 3 north of Lincoln) and 35 (NH 18 near Echo Lake).
-This allows the freeway to intrude minimally on the sensitive areas of the Notch, including the former Old Man of the Mountain, which collapsed on May 3, 2003.
-Recreational areas are accessible along this stretch at Exits 34A, 34B, and 34C.
+Through the White Mountains and Franconia Notch in northern New Hampshire, Interstate 93 transitions into a parkway, with a reduced right-of-way and two or three lane sections.
+Nine miles long, Franconia Notch Parkway runs between Exit 33 (U.S. 3 north of Lincoln) and Exit 35 (NH 18 near Echo Lake).
+This exception to Interstate standards allows the freeway to intrude minimally on the sensitive areas of the Notch, including the former Old Man of the Mountain, which collapsed on May 3, 2003.
+Recreational areas are accessible along this stretch at Exits 34 A, 34 B and 34 C.

 Unfortunately, the Big Dig had a lasting legacy.
 Its underwater tunnels had a tendency to leak and the project managers (Bechtel and Parsons Brinckerhoff) were accused of making decisions that resulted in extraordinary costs for the project.
 Cost overruns led NBC News to refer to this project repeatedly on its “Fleecing of America” segment.
-For more detailed information on the Big Dig, see The Boston Globe Big Dig Report.
+The Boston Globe provides more detailed information on the Big Dig in the “Big Dig Report.”

 The White Mountains